sourcegraph/handbook/content/departments/product-engineering/engineering/admin-exp/iam/index.md

 #### First month

 The central theme for the first month is **learning**.
-During these 30 days, your goal is to acquire the **foundational domain knowledge** about our product, processes, architecture, and codebase to help you **feel comfortable and effective in a software engineer's role** in the IAM and Admin Experience team.
+During these 30 days, your goal is to acquire the **foundational domain knowledge** about our product, processes, architecture, and codebase to help you **feel comfortable and effective in a software engineer's role** in the IAM team.

 You will be exposed to a ton of new information - you will meet many people, read multiple documents, and, most importantly, solve small, well-defined technical challenges.
 We understand this might feel overwhelming, so please relax and do not stress.
 This first month is the time for [learning and growth](../../../../../company-info-and-process/values#continuously-grow).